-Pleural mesothelioma symptoms are similar to those occurring with less severe respiratory and other diseases, making diagnosis difficult.
+Pleural mesothelioma symptoms and signs are similar to those occurring with less severe respiratory and other diseases, making diagnosis difficult.

 - Shortness of breath

-Peritoneal mesothelioma patients most often experience the following symptoms (many of which are often associated with other illnesses):
+Patients most often experience the following peritoneal mesothelioma symptoms (many of which are often associated with other illnesses):

 - Ascites (buildup of abdominal fluid)